On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

 \begin{definition} Let $Q=Q_1\cup\ldots\cup Q_n$ be a union of body-isomorphic CQs, and let $P$ be a free-path of $Q_1$.
 We say that $P$ is {\em isolated} if the following two conditions hold: \begin{itemize} \item $Q$ is $\var(P)$-connex and \item $\var(P')\cap\var(P)=\emptyset$ for all free-paths $P'\neq P$ in $Q_1$ . \end{itemize} \end{definition}

 Note that isolated is a stronger property than bypass-guarded.
 Given a free-path $P$, A bypass-guarded query can have a variable in two subsequent $P$-atoms as long as this variable is free in another CQ.
 An isolated free-path cannot have such a variable at all.
 If all free-paths in a union of body-isomorphic acyclic CQs are union guarded and isolated, we can show that the union is tractable.

-\begin{toappendix} The following two lemmata are used to prove Theorem~\ref{thm:isolated}.
-Lemma~\ref{lemma:guardedandisolated} provides a structural property that is then used in Lemma~\ref{lemma:LowerBoundSeveral} to show that if every free-path is union guarded and isolated, the union is tractable.
+To achieve this result, we first need to show a structural property given in the following lemma.

-\begin{lemma} Let $Q=Q_1,\ldots,Q_n$ be a UCQ, $P=(z_0,\ldots,z_{k+1})$ a free-path of $Q_1$ and $\calU$ a union guard of $P$.
+\begin{lemma} Let $Q=Q_1\cup\ldots\cup Q_n$ be a UCQ, $P=(z_0,\ldots,z_{k+1})$ a free-path of $Q_1$ and $\calU$ a union guard of $P$.
 There exists some $\calU'\subseteq\calU$ such that: \begin{itemize} \item $\{z_0,z_{k+1}\}\subseteq v\in\calU'$. \item for all $1\leq i\leq m$, $\{z_{i-1},z_i\}\subseteq v\in\calU'$. \item there exists a join-tree $T_P$ for $\calH=(\var(P),\calU')$. \end{itemize} \end{lemma} \begin{proof} We use the inductive definition of a union guard to define $\calU'$ and $T_P$.
 Moreover, for the ease of explanations, we define $T_P$ with a parent-child relation.
-By the first two points of Definition~\ref{definition:union-guard}, $\{z_0,z_{k+1}\}\in\calU$ and thus we have $(z_0,z_j,z_{k+1})\in\calU$ for some $1\leq j\leq k$.
-We set $(z_0,z_j,z_{k+1})$ as a root vertex of $T_P$.
+By the first two points of Definition~\ref{definition:union-guard}, $\{z_0,z_{k+1}\}\in\calU$ and thus we have $(z_0,z_\ell,z_{k+1})\in\calU$ for some $1\leq \ell\leq k$.
+We set $(z_0,z_\ell,z_{k+1})$ as a root vertex of $T_P$.
 The second condition of Definition~\ref{definition:union-guard} defines the parent-child condition of $T_P$ with at most two children per vertex: If $v=(z_a,z_b,z_c)\in V(T_P)$, then \begin{itemize} \item if $b> a+1$, there exists some $\{z_a,z_{j},z_b\}\in\calU$ with $a<j<b$.
 Add one such vertex to the set of children of $v$. \item if $c> b+1$, there exists some $\{z_b,z_{j},z_c\}\in\calU$ with $b<j<c$.
 Add one such vertex to the set of children of $v$. \end{itemize} Note that given $\calU$, the choice of $T_P$ might not be unique, and the vertices in $T_P$ correspond to a subset $\calU'$ of $\calU$.

-\begin{claim*} $T_P$ is a join tree of $\calH$. \end{claim*} \begin{proof}[Proof of the Claim] For every $v\in V(T_P)$, denote by $T_P(v)$ the maximal subtree of $T_P$ rooted in $v$.
+\begin{claim} $T_P$ is a join tree of $\calH$. \end{claim} \begin{proof}[Proof of the Claim] For every $v\in V(T_P)$, denote by $T_P(v)$ the maximal subtree of $T_P$ rooted in $v$.
 Note that for $v=(z_a,z_b,z_c)$, we have $\var(T_P(v))\subseteq \{z_a,\ldots,z_c\}$ by construction.

 We first prove that for every $v_p,v_c\in V(T_P)$, if $v_c$ is a descendent of $v_p$ and $z_i\in v_c\cap v_p$, then $z_i$ is contained in every vertex on the path between $v_p$ and $v_c$.
 Let $v_c\in T_P(v_p)$, and by way of contradiction let $v_q$ be the first vertex the path not containing $z_i$.
 Then by construction of $T_P$, the parent of $v_q$ must either be of the form $(z_i, z_a, z_b)$, or $(z_a, z_b,z_i)$.
 In both cases, $v_q$ is of the form $(z_a, z_j, z_b)$, and $\var(T_P(v_q))\subseteq\{z_a,\ldots, z_b\}$.
 In the first case $a>i$, and in the second case $b<i$.
 In either case $z_i\not\in T_P(v_q)$, which is a contradiction to the fact that $z_i\in v_c$.